Frosh RB Hall leads Iowa State over West Virginia 38-14

+Brock Purdy threw for one TD and ran for another for the Cyclones (4-2, 2-1 Big 12), who held the Mountaineers (3-3, 1-2) scoreless in the second half.

+West Virginia quarterback Austin Kendall was hit hard while attempting a pass during the Mountaineers’ first series.
+He did not return and was replaced by backup Jack Allison.

-Hall scored on a pair of 1-yard runs in the second and fourth quarters and also had a 12-yard TD in the third quarter.
+Hall scored on a pair of 1-yard runs and also had a 12-yard TD.
+He might have given the Cyclones the dependable option at running back they’d been looking for ever since star David Montgomery departed.

-“He certainly did a great job tonight and hopefully he can build on that,” Iowa State coach Matt Campbell said.
-“I expect that he would.”

 THE TAKEAWAY